Skip to contents

 x0

 Points at which we should estimate the growth rate.
-Must be a subset of x (no extrapolation allowed).
+Must be a contained in the range of x (no extrapolation allowed).
 Default is x.

 method